usnistgov/mobile-threat-catalogue/_lan-pan-threats/LPN-1.md

     ThreatOrigin: "CAPEC-163: WiFi SSID Tracking (Version 2.8) [^18]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Frequently change the SSID to new and unrelated values"
+        "Frequently change the SSID to new and unrelated values":
+            -
 ---